AGhost-7/docker-dev/readme.md

 recommended to keep the ivy cache somewhere (`~/.iv2/cache`) on your host file system.
 Ivy is extremely slow at resolving dependencies.
 There is only a `latest` tag for the scala image.
+- `ruby-dev`: Ubuntu Xenial image with rvm and ruby 2.3 pre-installed.
 - `pg-dev`: Postgresql image with pgcli, a command line client with autocompletions and syntax highlighting.
 Tags correspond to the Postgresql version, with `9.3` and `10` being available.